Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Methods

 We first assume the SUTVA at the CPUMA level.
 Assuming the SUTVA has two implications for our analysis: first, that there is only one version of treatment; second, that each unit's potential outcome only depends on its treatment assignment.
 We discussed potential violations of the first implication previously when considering how to reduce Medicaid expansion to a binary treatment.
 The second implication could be violated if one CPUMA's expansion decision affected uninsurance rates in another CPUMA (see, e.g., \cite{frean2017premium}).
 On the other hand, our assumption allows for interference among individuals living within CPUMAs and is therefore weaker than assuming no interference among any individuals.
 Further addressing this is beyond the scope of this paper.

 Second, we assume no effects of treatment on the observed covariates.
 This includes assuming no anticipatory effects on pre-2014 uninsurance rates.
-This is violated in our study, as some treated states allowed early Medicaid expansion for specific counties, affecting their pre-2014 uninsurance rates.
+This is violated in our study, as some treated states allowed specific counties to expand their Medicaid programs prior to 2014, thereby affecting their pre-2014 uninsurance rates.
 We later test the sensitivity of our results to the exclusion of these states.

 Third, we assume no unmeasured confounding.
 Specifically, we posit that in 2014 the potential outcomes for each CPUMA are jointly independent of the state-level treatment assignment conditional on CPUMA and state-level covariates $X_{sc}$: